nrfconnect/sdk-nrfxlib/nfc/doc/type_2_tag.rst

 ====

 Application data is organized in TLV blocks.
-The data area can contain one or more TVL blocks, up to a maximum data size of 992 bytes.
+The data area can contain one or more TLV blocks, up to a maximum data size of 992 bytes.

 A TLV block contains the following fields: